-It has 64K bytes of memory, with an address width of 16 bits, and 10 16-bit registers plus two condition flags.
+and program counter (PC) registers.
 Like most modern computers, memory may be accessed as individual bytes or in multi-byte words, as shown in Figure A.2; bytes within a word are stored in little-endian fashion as in Intel processors.